 - Have clear goals.
 Depending on your product, these can be measurable in numbers (e.g. 13k paying users by the end of the year), defined by development phases (“we will launch beta in January 2016”).
 They can even be somewhat more general (“in 2 years we will have enough customers to cover the running costs”).
 But there has to be something that is motivating and clear enough to follow.
 And the bar must never be set too low.

 - Make short-term plans.
-For us, it’s three months (here’s an example of this in action), but it can be a bit shorter or longer.
+For us, it’s three months, but it can be a bit shorter or longer.
 The main point is that the planning period must be realistic.
 Everybody in the team needs to prioritize their tasks and be able to reasonably evaluate if they can be done.

 - Trust your people.
 Do not assign tasks for the planning period that can not be done.
 Discuss and decide tasks and goals with the team.
 Too many tasks, dependencies, resources, comments etc. becomes nothing more than clutter.
-This is also why we use Teamweek’s simplified Gantt chart timeline.
+This is also why we use Toggl Plan’s simplified Gantt chart timeline.
 It makes it easy to see what everyone is working on.
-Try Teamweek for free here.
+Try Toggl Plan for free here.

 - Let your people fly.
 No, don’t fire them, that wouldn’t be very wise.
 Let them do their thing.
 Learn to let go of control.